Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 We use local backend configuration to store the state files.
 We recommend use of another backend configuration that provides you more consistent storage and versioning, for example the use of Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.

-In addition, the Guidance assumes your accounts are part of the same AWS Organization - as IAM policies restrict cross-account actions between accounts within the same AWS Organization.
+In addition, the guidance assumes your accounts are part of the same AWS Organization - as IAM policies restrict cross-account actions between accounts within the same AWS Organization.
 For RAM share to work, you need to enable resource sharing with the Organization.

 Service quotas